neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 ## **Model Format**

-DeepSparse accepts models in ONNX format.
+DeepSparse accepts models in ONNX format, passed either as SparseZoo stubs or local directories.

 > **Note:** DeepSparse uses ONNX graphs modified for KV-caching.
 We will publish specs to enable external users to create LLM ONNX graphs for DeepSparse over the next few weeks. ***At current, we suggest only using LLM ONNX graphs from SparseZoo.***